anuket-project/anuket-specifications/doc/ref_model/chapters/chapter07.md

 * Security defects must be reported.
 * The Cloud Infrastructure components must be continuously analysed from deployment to runtime.
 The Cloud Infrastructure must offer tools to check the code libraries and all other code against the [Common Vulnerabilities and Exposures (CVE) databases]( https://cve.mitre.org/) to identify the presence of any known vulnerabilities.
 * According to vulnerabilities severity rating, the vulnerable components (from Operating Systems to virtualisation layer components) must be patched, replaced, or their access must be restricted.
 Refer to the [Common Vulnerability Scoring System (CVSS)](https://www.first.org/cvss/) to calculate a vulnerability score.
 * Security patches must be obtained from an authorised source in order to ensure their integrity.
-Patches must be tested and validated into a pre-production environment before being deployed into production.
+Patches must be tested and validated in a pre-production environment before being deployed into production.

 **Platform access**
 * Restrict traffic to only traffic that is necessary, and deny all other traffic, including traffic from and to 'Back-end'.